 A 1,000-acre space at the confluence of the Arkansas and Little Maumelle Rivers, Two Rivers Park (pictured above) is a perfect shady spot overlooking the Arkansas River and I-430 bridge in west Little Rock.
 Just past the Two Rivers Bridge that is connected to the Arkansas River Trail, you'll find several picnic tables and cozy spots to throw down that blanket.

 Food Stop: Looking for an ideal place to pick up lunch?
-You can stop by Blaze Pizza in the Pleasant Ridge Town Center and get a custom personal pan pizza to-go (and in record time), or even a salad.
+Stop by Newk's Eatery in the Pleasant Ridge Town Center and grab a hearty salad (The Favorite never disappoints), a tray of sandwiches or even a pizza.

 Clinton Presidential Library